als-computing/splash_flows_globus/orchestration/flows/bl7012/README.md

 # Data movement BL7012
-This repo contains functions to initiate Prefect data processing workflows for COSMIC data.
+This package contains functions to initiate Prefect data processing workflows for COSMIC data.
 The current implemented Prefect workflow enables data movement from a Globus beamline endpoint to the desinated NERSC Globus endpoint.

 # Getting start
 Set up a python enviornment as follow: